Ask AI

 Function: Get value of color field

-This function allows you to retrieve the color currently selected in a "Color Input Field" component on your application's form.
-Once retrieved, this color value is stored in a variable, which you can then use in subsequent actions or display elsewhere in your application.
+This action helps you retrieve the color value currently selected in a specific "Color Input Field" on your application's screen.
+Once retrieved, this color value is stored in a variable, and the action will provide you with the name of that variable for you to use in subsequent steps.

 Input

-• UI element: This is the specific "Color Input Field" component on your form from which you want to get the selected color.
-You must select a component that is a "Color Input Field".
+• UI element (Part): This is the specific "Color Input Field" on your page from which you want to get the selected color.
+You need to choose the correct UI element that is designed to capture color inputs.

 Output